ThomasJLLN/cfrpki/Monitoring.md

 fits in the *monitoring* part of RPKI.
 A custom version of OctoRPKI is providing the data behind [rpki.cloudflare.com](https://rpki.cloudflare.com) and its GraphQL API.
-This includes fingerprints, file-specific information, historical data and also validation status of the BGP data collected.
+It includes fingerprints, file-specific information, historical data and also validation status of the BGP data collected.
-Unfortunately, the setup is too specific to Cloudflare to be released and made open-source.
+Unfortunately, the setup is too specific to Cloudflare to be made open-source.
-Some work is being done in that direction to provide a limited feature-set dashboard that is plug and play.
+Work is being done in that direction to provide a limited feature-set plug and play dashboard.
+A section will be added later on.

 ## Play with docker-compose